⏳ 15 min read · Last updated: May 2026

 ✂️ Harvesting Tips To Regrow Green Onions Hydroponics

 The joy of this project comes at harvest time.
 You can begin snipping green tops within two weeks of your initial setup.
-Because you grow them indoors, you can harvest fresh garnishes year-round regardless of snow or rain.
+Because you grow them indoors, you can harvest fresh garnishes year-round regardless of the season.

-However, continuous harvesting requires maintenance.
+Continuous harvesting requires maintenance.
 The root system will expand, taking up space in your jar.
 Old roots will die off, and new ones will take their place.
-Managing this cycle keeps the system healthy.
+Managing this cycle keeps the system healthy and productive.

 🧺 A Reliable Way To Regrow Green Onions Hydroponics